Catchgate Primary School SEND Information Report

 The Special Educational Needs Co-ordinators (SENCo) are Mrs J. Shaw and Mrs J. McDonald who manages and co-ordinates all aspects of Special Educational needs and disability(SEND).

 The SENCo works closely with parents/carers, the Head, Class teachers and Teaching Assistants.
-She oversees the assessment of the needs of children with SEND and plans with parents/carers and staff appropriate support and interventions to support their needs.
+They oversee the assessment of the needs of children with SEND and plans with parents/carers and staff appropriate support and interventions to support their needs.